mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 {{% alert color="warning" %}}In [Stories](/developerportal/collaborate/stories/), files are associated with Comments, not with Stories.
 In Epics, files can only be associated with Stories, not with Comments.
 Therefore, files migrated from Stories will lose their Comment context.{{% /alert %}}

-### 6.3 Migration Report
+### 6.3 Migration Report {#migration-report}

 The migration report is available a few seconds after the migration completes (depending on the number of stories you have).

 Click **View Migration Report** to view the migration report:

+{{< figure src="/attachments/developerportal/collaborate/epics/migration-report-buttons.png" >}}

+The migration report then opens:

-{{< figure src="/attachments/developerportal/collaborate/epics/data-migration-report-buttons.png" >}}
+{{< figure src="/attachments/developerportal/collaborate/epics/migration-report.png" >}}

+The **Migration Configuration** section presents what you have selected to migrate and the status of that migration.

+The **Not Finished** status means that you can use the **Continue Retrying Migration** button option (this button is only available if a Platform Administrator has manually set the migration for that app to be retried if there are major errors on the first migration).

 {{% alert color="info" %}}
-The **Continue Retrying Migration** button only appears if a Platform Administrator has manually set the migration for that app to be retried if there are major errors on the first migration.
-{{% /alert %}}

-The migration report will open:

-[**ADD SCREENSHOT HERE, OR RE-ORDER THIS CONTENT?**]

-{{% alert color="info" %}}
-If you have unmigrated data but the section has been successfully migrated, Mendix recommends manually migrating the data from [Stories](/developerportal/collaborate/stories/) to Epics.
+If you still have content with the **Error** status (for example, in the **Unmigrated Stories** section) after retrying the migration via the **Continue Retrying Migration** button, Mendix recommends  manually migrating that data from [Stories](/developerportal/collaborate/stories/) to Epics.
+Furthermore, if a section has been successfully migrated but there is still data that has not been migrated, Mendix recommends manually migrating the data.
 {{% /alert %}}